-Many wildfire educational programs, along with the Insurance Institute for Business & Home Safety (IBHS) recommend non-combustible fencing products when placed within five feet of a building.
-As a necessary component, fencing located within the zero to five-foot non-combustible zone should be constructed of non-combustible materials.
+Many wildfire educational programs, along with the Insurance Institute for Business & Home Safety (IBHS) recommend non-combustible fencing and gate products when placed within five feet of a building.

-A non-combustible zone (within 1-5′ of a house or other structure) minimizes the likelihood of wind-blown embers igniting fine fuels (such as bark mulch) located close to the building.
-Ember-ignited mulch can result in radiant heat and/or flaming exposure to the building’s exterior.
-Using non-combustible fencing where it attaches to the building reduces the opportunity of a burning fence igniting the exterior of the structure.
+Using non-combustible fencing/gates where they attach to the building reduces the opportunity of a burning fence or gate igniting the exterior of the structure.
 Fencing products are often available in eight-foot pieces and use of that full section of non-combustible material is recommended.
 Observations made during the 2012 Waldo Canyon fire in Colorado Springs, CO provided evidence that burning fencing generates embers that can result in additional ignitions downwind.

 Tips to Avoid Fence Ignitions